lanl/Quantum-Volume-in-Practice/README.md

 - The directory `raw_QASM_uncompiled_QV_circuits/` contains the raw uncompiled Quantum Volume circuits, represented as QASM files.

-- The directory `transpiled_circuits_ionq/` contains the transpiled QV circuits targetting the IonQ gateset and connectivity (which is all to all).
+- The directory `transpiled_circuits_ionq/` contains the transpiled QV circuits targetting the IonQ gateset and connectivity (which is all-to-all).

+- `circuits_IBMQ_blackbox/` contains the transpiled QV circuits for IBMQ backends that were executed using the Qiskit `execute` method.
+These circuits were pulled by their respective job ids - the submitted circuits and the executed circuits are the same.
+These are also in QASM format.

+- `backend_circuits_OQC/` contains the QASM description of the backend compiled QV circuits - so these are the QASM circuit descriptions returned in the Amazon Braket metadata field.

 ### Directories with figures: